hainm/jamber/README.md

 [![Build Status](https://travis-ci.org/hainm/jamber.svg?branch=test)](https://travis-ci.org/hainm/jamber)

 Wrapping some of AmberTools's programs for Jupyter notebook.
-Please do not use this for your production.
+For now, this is only for fun and you should not rely on this unstable API.
+Hopefully it's still useful.

 # Install
 ```bash